abhay-ramesh/pushduck/API_STYLE_GUIDE.md

 ## Overview

-`next-s3-uploader` offers multiple API styles to accommodate different development preferences, project requirements, and team structures.
+`pushduck` offers multiple API styles to accommodate different development preferences, project requirements, and team structures.
 This guide helps you choose the right pattern for your specific needs.

 ## 🚀 Available API Styles